You don't have to go hungry. Use these local and state food resources to get what you need today.

 Get information on the locations and hours of Contra Costa County's Certified Farmers' Markets.

-According to the 2018-2019 HOPE Study (PDF), forty-one percent of Diablo Valley College students have low or very low levels of food security.
+According to the 2023 HOPE Center Basic Needs Survey, 36% of Diablo Valley College students experienced limited or uncertain availability of nutritionally adequate and safe food.
 Food insecurities impact students' ability to concentrate and focus on their academic studies.
 Students also find it challenging to balance proper nutrition with paying college tuition.